ACCESS-NRI/access-hive.org.au/README.md

     `git commit -m "First commit"`

     `git push`

+- While working locally on the branch, please make sure to regularly pull the changes from the `development` branch into your branch locally, using:

+    `git pull origin development`

+This would make sure that the local branch `dev/jasmeen/legacy-release` is always in sync with the `development` branch, which is updated with PRs regularly.

-- On github, create a pull request and making sure to change the `base` to `development`.
+- Once the changes on the local branch `dev/jasmeen/legacy-release` is ready to be integrated with the `development` branch, create a pull request on github for merging into the `development` branch.
+If not already, might need to change the `base` to `development`.
 (Please find the below screenshot).
 This would create a pr on the `development` branch.

 ![Screenshot 2023-06-02 at 2 05 13 pm](https://github.com/ACCESS-Hive/access-hive.github.io/assets/42607679/ec141fc9-ee00-4a84-ae5a-081761400765)